jcbain/lighthouse_lectures/w01d04_callbacks/outline.md

 }
 ```

-Therefore, it can be extended to functions such that what's on the left hand side of the function expression is the key and what's on the left is the value
+Therefore, it can be extended to functions such that what's on the left hand side of the function expression is the key and what's on the right is the value

 ```js
 const sayHello = function(name) {